Limits of Equi-Affine Equi-Distant Loci of Planar Convex Domains with Two Non-Parallel Asymptotes: Discussion

 As classical geometry teaches us, it is customary, convenient, and easy to apply the results of a more general affine geometry, with a larger group of symmetries, to a more specific geometry, such as Euclidean, with a smaller group of symmetries $\mathbb{R}^2\rtimes \operatorname{SO}(2)$.
 What happens in the present note is going backwards -- from tropical, with ``rotation'' group $\operatorname{SL}_2(\mathbb{Z})$, to equi-affine plane having larger non-translational part $\operatorname{SL}_2(\mathbb{R})$ of its symmetry group.

-In addition, this is the second instance of an interaction between the tropical and the affine -- the other one is the $s=\frac{2}{3}$ pre-zeta $s\mapsto\int_{p\in\Omega}(\mathcal{F}^\Omega_{\mathbb{Z}^2}(p))^{s-2}dp$ residue formula for the affine arc-length, a subject of a work in progress that will be released soon (hopefully).
+In addition, this is the second instance of an interaction between the tropical and the affine -- the other one is the $s=\frac{2}{3}$ zeta $s\mapsto\int_{p\in\Omega}(\mathcal{F}^\Omega_{\mathbb{Z}^2}(p))^{s-2}dp$ residue formula for the affine arc-length, a subject of a recent work \cite{us_zeta}.
 In fact, it is conceivable that the equi-affine distance function would allow for a more transparent proof of that result.

 There is yet another possible relation with other streams of our work -- namely, we expect that the uniformly infinitely perturbed state in the tropical sandpile model, whose existence, apart from the (almost) trivial case of an interval as a domain, is currently established only numerically for some domains, and equi-affine invariance is not yet fully verified even at this level, should be a superposition of an equi-affine distance function, which would indeed be a clean explanation for its invariance and the emergence of a larger symmetry group at a bigger scale.